Background

 - Switch projects to

-and head over toIAM and Admin
+app-kloudle-comand head over toIAM and Admin - Click on

-- Give the principal the permission you want it to have.
+GRANT ACCESSand add the email address of the SA account as a new principal that you want to add to this project.
+In our casecross-project-sa@kloudle-internal-tools.iam.gserviceaccount.com - Give the principal the permission you want it to have.
 To be able to read all aspects of the Google Cloud account, a

-role will suffice.
+ViewerandBrowserrole will suffice.

 Verifying cross account project access